Skip Navigation

 Get Custom-Fitted Dental Crowns in Winnipeg

 Do you have a broken or fractured tooth, or are you self-conscious from discolouration of a particular tooth?
 Then dental crowns may be the answer.
-At Bronstein Family Dental in Winnipeg, we often recommend dental crowns in these cases.
+At Bronstein Family Dental, we offer dental crowns in Winnipeg, we often recommend dental crowns in these cases.
 Dental crowns, popularly known as “caps,” can restore the strength and enhance the appearance of cracked or discoloured teeth.
 Sometimes even a root canal or an extensive filling in the tooth may make the tooth weak and vulnerable to damage; dental crowns can help in these scenarios as well.
 Protecting the teeth and making them functional, crowns blend with the other teeth and exude a natural look and feel.
 Get in touch.

 Types of Dental Crowns